 Today’s eCommerce landscape is competitive.
 Not only can new businesses get up and running in just a few clicks, mega-companies like Amazon are artificially keeping product prices low in a bid to attract more customers.

-To thrive, merchants must double down on their customer retention efforts by driving customer loyalty.
+Merchants must double their customer retention efforts by driving customer loyalty to thrive.
 But what does that mean?
 And how can you get started?

-Below, we’ve detailed everything you need to know about customer loyalty, including why it’s important, ways to measure it, and strategies you can implement to keep customers coming back for more.
+Below, we’ve detailed everything you need to know about customer loyalty, including why it’s essential, ways to measure it, and strategies you can implement to keep customers coming back for more.

 Let’s start with a definition.